GTkernel/nibble-lsm/README.md

 ## Dependencies
-Nibble is implemented entirely in the [Rust language](https://www.rust-lang.org/en-US/) and requires the ``nightly'' branch of the compiler.
-Installation can be done to _without root administration_ from https://rustup.rs

-Rust is typically installed via non-root user into the user's home directory.
-Please visit [rustup](https://rustup.rs) and execute the given shell command.
+Nibble is implemented entirely in the [Rust language](https://www.rust-lang.org/en-US/) and requires the "nightly" branch of the compiler.
+Installation can be done to _without root administration_ from https://rustup.rs Please visit that website and execute the given shell command.
 Configure 'nightly' to be the default toolchain.

 Verify the installation (example below).
 ```